 11.1.
 ObservePoint Indemnified.
-Customer shall indemnify, defend and hold harmless ObservePoint and its affiliates and their respective officers, directors, employees, agents and contractors, from and against, and pay any amounts finally awarded or agreed to in settlement of, any and all third party claims to the extent based upon (i) the negligence and/or willful misconduct of Customer, or misuse of content, in connection with this Agreement, (ii) any allegation that the Customer Data or other information or content provided by Customer, or Customer’s alteration or combination of the Services with third party content, infringes such third party’s rights, (iv) Customer’s reliance on the Services to be in compliance with any law, regulation or other governmental requirement, or (v) any breach of Sections 5.2 and 6.
+Customer shall indemnify, defend and hold harmless ObservePoint and its affiliates and their respective officers, directors, employees, agents and contractors, from and against, and pay any amounts finally awarded or agreed to in settlement of, any and all third party claims to the extent based upon (i) the negligence and/or willful misconduct of Customer, or misuse of content, in connection with this Agreement, (ii) any allegation that the Customer Information or other information or content provided by Customer, or Customer’s alteration or combination of the Services with third party content, infringes such third party’s rights, (iv) Customer’s reliance on the Services in order for it to be in compliance with any law, regulation or other governmental requirement, or (v) any breach of Sections 5.2 and 6.

 11.2.
 Customer Indemnified.
-ObservePoint shall indemnify, defend and hold harmless Customer and its affiliates and their respective officers, directors, employees, agents and contractors, from and against, and pay any amounts finally awarded or agreed to in settlement of, any and all third party claims to the extent such claims are based upon (i) the negligence and/or willful misconduct of ObservePoint in performing this Agreement, (ii) any allegation that the software underlying the Platform, when used as provided and in accordance with the terms and conditions of this Agreement, infringes such third party’s intellectual property rights, or (iii) ObservePoint’s violation of any applicable law in the provision of Services hereunder.
+ObservePoint shall indemnify, defend and hold harmless Customer and its affiliates and their respective officers, directors, employees, agents and contractors, from and against, and pay any amounts finally awarded or agreed to in settlement of, any and all third party claims to the extent such claims are based upon (i) the negligence and/or willful misconduct of ObservePoint in performing this Agreement, (ii) any allegation that the software underlying the Services , when used as provided and in accordance with the terms and conditions of this Agreement, infringes such third party’s intellectual property rights, or (iii) ObservePoint’s violation of any applicable law in the provision of Services hereunder.

 11.3.
 Indemnification Procedures.
 In all requests for indemnification under Sections 11.1 and 11.2 above (i) the Party seeking indemnification shall promptly provide the indemnifying Party with written notice thereof and, at the indemnifying Party’s request and expense, reasonable cooperation, information, and assistance in connection therewith; and (ii) the indemnifying Party shall have sole control and authority with respect to the defense, settlement, or compromise thereof, provided that it shall not settle any such claim without prior written consent of the indemnified Party, which consent shall not be unreasonably withheld, conditioned, or delayed.
 If a court of competent jurisdiction makes a final determination in a case that ObservePoint and Customer share liability for all or part of any injury, loss, claim, or damages to a third-party, then each Party shall bear its respective comparative fault share of the damages, and each Party shall also pay their respective attorneys’ fees, costs and expenses incurred.
 If such claims are settled with no judicial determination of comparative fault, then the Parties agree to determine their comparative fault prior to any settlement.

 11.4.
 LIMITATION OF LIABILITY.
 EXCEPT IN THE EVENT OF GROSS NEGLIGENCE, WILLFUL MISCONDUCT OR BREACH OF CONFIDENTIALITY, IN NO EVENT WILL EITHER PARTY BE LIABLE TO THE OTHER PARTY UNDER THIS AGREEMENT FOR INDIRECT, SPECIAL, PUNITIVE, CONSEQUENTIAL OR INCIDENTAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, DAMAGES TO PROPERTY, DAMAGES FOR LOSS OF USE, LOSS OF TIME, LOSS OF PROFITS OR INCOME, LOSS OF DATA, COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES) EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 IN ADDITION, EXCEPT FOR INDEMNIFICATION OBLIGATIONS SET FORTH IN SECTION 11.1 OR 11.2 ABOVE, UNDER NO CIRCUMSTANCES WILL EITHER PARTY’S TOTAL AGGREGATE LIABILITY UNDER THIS AGREEMENT EXCEED THREE TIMES THE FEES ACTUALLY COLLECTED FROM CUSTOMER (OR, WITH RESPECT TO CUSTOMER’S LIABILITY, AN AMOUNT EQUAL TO THE TOTAL COST OF THE SERVICES) FOR THE SERVICE ORDER(S) FOR WHICH CLAIMS ARE MADE.
-FOR CLARIFICATION, OBSERVEPOINT DOES NOT PROVIDE LEGAL ADVICE AND ASSUMES NO RESPONSIBILITY OR LIABILITY FOR ACTIONS TAKEN BY CUSTOMER BASED ON THE SERVICES PROVIDED INCLUDING CUSTOMER’S ACTIONS TO BE IN COMPLIANCE WITH ANY LAWS, REGULATIONS OR OTHER GOVERNMENMENTAL REQUIREMENTS.
+FOR CLARIFICATION, OBSERVEPOINT DOES NOT PROVIDE LEGAL ADVICE AND ASSUMES NO RESPONSIBILITY OR LIABILITY FOR ACTIONS TAKEN BY CUSTOMER BASED ON THE SERVICES PROVIDED INCLUDING CUSTOMER’S ACTIONS FOR CUSTOMER TO BE IN COMPLIANCE WITH ANY LAWS, REGULATIONS OR OTHER GOVERNMENMENTAL REQUIREMENTS.
 SOME STATES OR OTHER JURISDICTIONS DO NOT ALLOW THE EXCLUSION OF CERTAIN DAMAGES, SO THE ABOVE EXCLUSIONS MAY NOT APPLY TO CUSTOMER.
 CUSTOMER MAY ALSO HAVE OTHER RIGHTS THAT VARY FROM STATE TO STATE AND JURISDICTION TO JURISDICTION.